qig123/pdf_trans/mybook/Part I_ Foundations/Part I_ Foundations.md

 not stored explicitly.
 The algorithm is guaranteed to terminate (i.e., converge on a solution), because the sizes of the FIRST and FOLLOW sets are bounded by the number of terminals in the grammar.
 If in the process of calculating PREDICT sets we ﬁnd that some token belongs to the PREDICT set of more than one production with the same left-hand side, then the grammar is not LL(1), because we will not be able to choose which of the productions to employ when the left-hand side is at the top of the parse stack (or we are in the left-hand side’s subroutine in a recursive descent parser) and we see the token coming up in the input.
 This sort of ambiguity is known as a* predict-* *predict conﬂict*; it can arise either because the same token can begin more than one right-hand side, or because it can begin one right-hand side and can also appear after the left-hand side in some valid program, and one possible right-hand side can generate* ϵ*.

-## 3CHECK YOUR UNDERSTANDING

-#### 29. Describe two common idioms in context-free grammars that cannot be
+3**CHECK YOUR UNDERSTANDING** 29.
+Describe two common idioms in context-free grammars that cannot be parsed top-down.

-parsed top-down.
 30. What is the “dangling else” problem?
 How is it avoided in modern lan- guages?
 31. Discuss the similarities and differences between recursive descent and table- driven top-down parsing.
 32. What are FIRST and FOLLOW sets?
 What are they used for?

-#### 33. Under what circumstances does a top-down parser predict the production
+## 33. Under what circumstances does a top-down parser predict the production *A** −→**α*?

-*A** −→**α*?

-#### 34. What sorts of “obvious” facts form the basis of FIRST set and FOLLOW set
+## 34. What sorts of “obvious” facts form the basis of FIRST set and FOLLOW set construction?

-construction?

-#### 35. Outline the algorithm used to complete the construction of FIRST and
+## 35. Outline the algorithm used to complete the construction of FIRST and FOLLOW sets.

-FOLLOW sets.
 How do we know when we are done?

-#### 36. How do we know when a grammar is not LL(1)?
+## 36. How do we know when a grammar is not LL(1)?

-### 2.3.4** Bottom-Up Parsing**
+2.3.4** Bottom-Up Parsing**

 Conceptually, as we saw at the beginning of Section 2.3, a bottom-up parser works by maintaining a forest of partially completed subtrees of the parse tree, which it joins together whenever it recognizes the symbols on the right-hand side of some production used in the right-most derivation of the input string.
 It creates a new internal node and makes the roots of the joined-together trees the children of that node.
 In practice, a bottom-up parser is almost always table-driven.
 It keeps the roots of its partially completed subtrees on a stack.
 When it accepts a new token from